Expeditions - How to Apply

 RCGS expedition support is awarded to individuals and teams undertaking expeditions in Canada that complement the mandate of the RCGS to “make Canada better known to Canadians and to the world.”

-- physical challenges;
+- physical challenges and difficulty;

 - terrain and elements;